RHInception/cacophony/README.md

 # cacophony
 Simple REST Api for automagic SSL certificate generation.

+**Note**: This tool is currently targeting development like environments.
+It's not recommended to use cacophony for anything sensitive or production related yet.

 ## Unittests
 Use *nosetests -v --with-cover --cover-package cacophony test/* from the main directory to execute unittests.
 This will use the test/Test-CA/ CA.